 7 December 1889: Royal Arsenal lost 1-5 to Swifts ending the club’s first FA Cup run.
 Swifts had reached the cup semi-finals in 1874, 1876 and 1886.
 In 1890 they merged with Slough Albion & Young Men’s Friendly Society, to form Slough FC which later became Slough Town.

 7 December 1896, Arsenal 1 Aston Villa 3.
 This was a benefit match for Joe Powell’s family after he died having been injured playing for Arsenal against Kettering.

-7 December 1903: Arsenal lost 3-1 at home to Millwall Ath in the final season of Arsenal in the London League Premier Division.
+7 December 1903: Arsenal lost 3-1 at home to Millwall Athletic in the final season of Arsenal in the London League Premier Division.
 It was Arsenal’s first defeat in the League.
 The crowd was given as “Moderate”.

 7 December 1909: Henry Norris, acting as Mayor of Fulham, helped the Church Commissioners save face after there was public uproar over the Church’s decision to rent its land in a residential area to an oil storage company.
-The event undoubtedly led to a rapport which Norris used in his favour when renting Highbury.
+The event undoubtedly led to a rapport with the church which Norris used in his favour when renting Highbury.

 7 December 1911: Ronnie Rooke born.
 He started out with Crystal Palace in the Third Division South, playing 18 games and scoring four times before going to Fulham in the Second Division in 1936 scoring 57 goals in 87 league games, including all the goals in Fulham 6 Bury 0 in the FA Cup.